 High school sophomores, juniors and seniors are invited onto campus for the English Festival.
 The English Festival at Bluffton University, now celebrating its 35th year, offers students an intensive day of literary and writing activities based on various literary sources, with a particular emphasis on festival readings.
 To register, request a registration form from the festival coordinator at your school.

 All participants will read the materials listed below in preparation for the festival.
 Writing exercises, readings and discussions will be based on knowledge of these resources.
 Bring these materials with you to the festival.
 The books are available at online booksellers.

 "How to Survive a Summer" and "Sweet and Low" by Nick White

 Festival workshops & events

-Jamie Lyn Smith, English professor and fiction author, will engage students in an open-genre generative writing prompt using art as “a springboard for creativity.”
+Jamie Lyn Smith, fiction author and assistant professor of English, will engage students in an open-genre generative writing prompt using news as a springboard for creativity.